-The thermostat under the top front cover controls the electricity supply to the upper heating unit, which is the booster heating unit in a solar water heater installation and the top heating unit in a Grid Interactive electric water heater installation.
-The factory setting of the thermostat is 60°C.
+The thermostat under the upper front cover controls the electricity supply to the top heating unit, which is the booster heating unit in a solar water heater installation.
+The factory setting of the thermostat is 60°C. For a solar water heater installation, it is recommended the top thermostat is left set at 60°C to maximise solar contribution.

-The thermostat under the bottom front cover controls the electricity supply to the bottom heating unit, which is the heating unit for a standard electric water heater installation and the bottom heating unit in a Grid Interactive electric water heater installation.
+The thermostat under the lower front cover controls the electricity supply to the bottom heating unit, which is the heating unit for a standard electric water heater installation.
 The factory setting of the thermostat is 70°C.

 For reasons of safety and economy, we advise the thermostat be set at the lowest temperature that will provide sufficient hot water.
-For a solar water heater installation, it is recommended the top thermostat is set at 60°C to maximise solar contribution.
 Discuss the thermostat setting requirements with the householder.